carlosricardocm/EMNIST/README.md

 # Entropic Associative Memory for Manuscript Symbols
-This repository contains the data and procedures to replicate the experiments presented in the paper
+This repository contains the data and procedures to develop a system for recognice handwrittend manuscripts using associative weighted memories.

-Rafael Morales, Noé Hernández, Ricardo Cruz, Victor D. Cruz and Luis A. Pineda.
-2021.
-“Entropic Associative Memory for Manuscript Symbols”.

 The code was written in Python 3.8.10 and was run on an Alienware Aurora R5 computer with the following specifications:
 * CPU: Intel Core i7-6700 at 3.40 GHz